Best daily deals

 8.0

 Sony produces an array of great headphones and earphones, so the Sony WF-C500 stands on the shoulders of giants.
 These earbuds boast plenty of battery life, high-tech sounding features, stellar audio, and more, but the in-ear market is crowded with many similar offerings.
-Does the Sony WF-C500 stand tall enough to distinguish itself from other true wireless earbuds?
+Does the Sony WF-C500 stand tall enough to distinguish itself from the best true wireless earbuds under $100?

-Editor’s note: This review was updated on February 20, 2024, to ensure the timeliness of the information within.
+Editor’s note: This review was updated on May 9, 2024, to answer more FAQs and ensure the timeliness of the information within.

-Everyday listeners will likely find the sound quality and fit of the Sony WF-C500 good as they go about their daily activities and commutes.
-Exercise enthusiasts won’t mind the absence of active noise canceling (ANC) and will appreciate the IPX4 rating from Sony’s earbuds.
+Everyday listeners will likely find the Sony WF-C500’s sound quality and fit good for their daily activities and commutes.
+Exercise enthusiasts won’t mind the absence of active noise canceling (ANC) and will appreciate the IPX4 rating of Sony’s earbuds.

 What’s it like to use the Sony WF-C500?